LamNguyen415/Learn-Korean/README.md

 # Learn-Korean
-Simple desktop application for learning Korean using Python
+Simple desktop application for learning Korean-Vietnamese using Python